Stretch PA-RISC Chipset

 DEW

-DEW is the Runway CPU bridge for systems based on the Stretch chipset.
-It attaches the Runway-based PA-8500, PA-8600 and PA-8700 CPUs to the Itanum-based system man buses.
-Each pair of two CPUs share one DEW port converter.
+HP DEW is the Runway CPU bridge for 64-bit PA-RISC systems using the HP Stretch chipset.
+It attaches the Runway-based PA-8500, PA-8600 and PA-8700 PA-RISC processors to Itanium ed system man buses.
+Each pair of CPUs share one DEW port converter.
 Common configurations include one to four DEWs for up to eight processors.

 - CPU side: Runway+/Runway DDR processor bus for up to two PA-8x00 processors with peak bandwidth of 2.1 GB/s